 - 3-1-541.
 Faculty Preparation.
 Preparation of faculty members shall be academically and experientially appropriate to the subject matter they teach.
 Faculty members shall be competent to teach the subject matter offered and shall have reasonable latitude in their choice of teaching methods.
 The institution must provide evidence that all faculty members are graduates of institutions accredited by agencies recognized by the United States Department of Education.
-Faculty who are graduates from institutions outside the United States must be graduates of institutions recognized by their governments and their transcripts must be translated into English and be evaluated by a member of the National Association of Credential Evaluation Services (NACES) to determine the equivalency of the credentials to credentials awarded by institutions in the United States. - 3-1-542.
+Faculty who are graduates from institutions outside the United States must be graduates of institutions recognized by their governments and their transcripts must be translated into English and be evaluated by a member of the the Association of International Credentials Evaluators (AICE) or the National Association of Credential Evaluation Services (NACES) to determine the equivalency of the credentials to credentials awarded by institutions in the United States. - 3-1-542.
 Verification of Credentials.
-Institutions must maintain evidence of the credentials that qualify faculty members to teach their assigned courses.
-Official transcripts for all academic credentials held by all faculty members shall be on file in the administrative offices at the campus location nearest to where the faculty member is primarily employed.
+Institutions must maintain official transcripts for credentials that qualify faculty members to teach their assigned courses and for those credentials that are listed in the catalog.
+All these credentials shall be on file in the administrative offices at the campus location nearest to where the faculty member is primarily employed.
 An official transcript is one sent from the registrar's office at the institution where study was completed directly to an employing institution.
 A transcript bearing the notation "issued to student" is not an official transcript for employment purposes. - 3-1-543.
 Faculty Development.
 Institutions are required to establish faculty development plans including in-service and/or professional growth activities to enhance faculty expertise.
 There shall be documented evidence on an annual basis of these development plans and their implementation.
 For those faculty who are trained in teaching methodology on the postsecondary level and who possess limited related outside employment, the plan should concentrate on content update, e.g., new software, equipment, techniques, etc. For those faculty who are practitioners trained in content rather than teaching methodology, the plan should concentrate on curriculum concepts, new theories and techniques of instruction, and new educational media.
 Institutions are responsible for demonstrating that these plans are appropriate given each faculty members' training, education, and related work experience and that they provide the proper mix of in-service training and/or professional growth based on the academic and experiential background of the faculty.
 (See Glossary for definitions of "in-service training", "professional growth", and "faculty development"). - 3-1-544.
 Faculty Meetings.
 Regularly scheduled faculty meetings or department meetings, with participation by full-time and part-time faculty, shall be held.
 Discussions and attendance shall be recorded.